Timeline of reactions to the 2020 Hong Kong national security law (November 2020): CUHK alleged promotional material of its student union to be in violation of the law

-The CUHK students' union planned to hold an "Anniversary of the siege of CUHK" exhibition, with its posters showing pictures of the siege and head sculptures of CUHK principal Rocky Tuan and the former principal Joseph Sung.
-CUHK issued a statement, accusing the posters of being illegal and improperly using avatars, and urging the event organiser to modify or remove the posters immediately to avoid breaking the law.
+The CUHK students' union planned to hold an exhibition to commemorate the first anniversary of the siege of CUHK, with its promotional materials showing pictures of the siege and its poster showing photos of CUHK principal Rocky Tuan and the former principal Joseph Sung.
+CUHK issued a statement, accusing the protesters of "illegal use of portraits" and urging the event organiser to modify or remove the promotional materials immediately to avoid breaking the law.